Marquette vs. Texas College Basketball Predictions & Picks - December 6

 Marquette Performance Insights

-- The Golden Eagles average 79.3 points per game (91st in college basketball) while allowing 67 per outing (93rd in college basketball).
-They have a +98 scoring differential overall and outscore opponents by 12.3 points per game.
+- The Golden Eagles' +98 scoring differential (outscoring opponents by 12.3 points per game) is a result of scoring 79.3 points per game (91st in college basketball) while allowing 67.0 per contest (93rd in college basketball).

-- Marquette is 301st in the nation at 30 rebounds per game.
-That's 2.6 fewer than the 32.6 its opponents average.
+- Marquette falls short in the rebound battle by an average of 2.6 boards.
+It is pulling down 30.0 rebounds per game (301st in college basketball) compared to its opponents' 32.6 per contest.

-- The Golden Eagles average 101.2 points per 100 possessions on offense (66th in college basketball), and give up 85.6 points per 100 possessions (88th in college basketball).
+- The Golden Eagles rank 66th in college basketball by averaging 101.2 points per 100 possessions on offense, and defensively are 88th in college basketball, allowing 85.6 points per 100 possessions.

-- Marquette has committed 8.8 turnovers per game (18th in college basketball play), 6.1 fewer than the 14.9 it forces on average (49th in college basketball).
+- Marquette has committed 8.8 turnovers per game (18th in college basketball action), 6.1 fewer than the 14.9 it forces on average (49th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.